aspose-page/Aspose.Page-Reference-Tutorials/content/english/net/cross-document-editing/add-glyph-clone-and-change-color/_index.md

 In this tutorial, we explored how to leverage Aspose.Page for .NET to enhance the visual elements of your XPS documents.
 By adding glyph clones and adjusting colors, you can create visually appealing and dynamic documents tailored to your specific needs.

-## Frequently Asked Questions
+## FAQ's

 ### Q1: Can I use Aspose.Page for .NET with other document formats?

-Aspose.Page for .NET is specifically designed for working with XPS documents.
+A1: Aspose.Page for .NET is specifically designed for working with XPS documents.
 If you need to manipulate other formats, you may explore other Aspose libraries tailored for those formats.

 ### Q2: Is a temporary license available for Aspose.Page for .NET?

-Yes, you can obtain a temporary license for testing purposes.
+A2: Yes, you can obtain a temporary license for testing purposes.
 Visit [here](https://purchase.aspose.com/temporary-license/) for more information.

 ### Q3: How can I get support or seek assistance for any issues?

-Feel free to visit the [Aspose.Page forum](https://forum.aspose.com/c/page/39) to connect with the community and seek assistance.
+A3: Feel free to visit the [Aspose.Page forum](https://forum.aspose.com/c/page/39) to connect with the community and seek assistance.

 ### Q4: Are there any limitations to the free trial version?

-The free trial version has some limitations, and it is recommended to review the documentation for details before use.
+A4: The free trial version has some limitations, and it is recommended to review the documentation for details before use.

 ### Q5: Where can I find comprehensive documentation for Aspose.Page for .NET?

-You can refer to the documentation [here](https://reference.aspose.com/page/net/) for detailed information and examples.
+A5: You can refer to the documentation [here](https://reference.aspose.com/page/net/) for detailed information and examples.